 In some cases, you cannot withdraw cash from a defined contribution pension pot 'uncrystallised funds pension lump sums' such as when:

 You must report certain changes to HMRC either online or by postal methods.
 This is because the loss of enhanced protection (or any type of fixed protection) can happen if:

 Your employer will know whether they plan to enrol you in a workplace pension.
 Thus, to help ensure you do not lose pension protection, you can either:

 Note: Inform HM Revenue and Customs any time you think you might have lost pension protection.

 Some policy owners have a reduced lifetime allowance.
 That means they have the right to take their pension before 50.
 In most cases it was a pension scheme they joined before 2006.

-But, it only applies to people in certain types of jobs (e.g. dance, modelling, and professional sports).
+But, it only applies to people in certain types of jobs (e.g. dancing, football, and other professional sports).
 They are likely to start taking their pension before they reach 55 years old.